8 build-a-box subscription ideas and how to set one up

-Subscriptions can frustrate consumers if they feel like their "control of purchase decisions has been lost," and this can lead to higher unsubscribe rates.
+Subscriptions can frustrate consumers if they feel like their "control of purchase decisions have been lost," and this can lead to higher unsubscribe rates.
 But if you up customer retention by just 5%, profits can increase by 25% to 95%!
-That’s a whole lot more money in your pocket.
+That’s a whole lot of dependable recurring revenue.

 It's one of the seven models you can mix and match to create your own unique subscription service that attracts and retains subscribers.
 A build-a-box style subscription lets customers choose exactly what they want in their box, helping you build a better relationship.

 - It provides a fun, interactive experience and the customization many shoppers want.